jonhue/notifications-rails/notification-renderer/README.md

 ### View helpers

-NotificationRenderer introduces some view helpers to assist you in embedding notifications.
+notification-renderer introduces some view helpers to assist you in embedding notifications.

 #### `render_notification`